Personal injury protection (PIP) insurance is required under Florida state law, and benefits are paid through your insurance company.

 The state passed Florida’s no-fault laws in 1971.
 They believe that this model cuts down on individuals needing public assistance because of traffic crashes.
 They also believe it lowers the caseload and conserves resources in the state court system.
 The law continues to undergo changes as lawmakers struggle to improve its efficiency.

 The Sunshine State’s insurance laws make it one of a handful of no-fault states in the country.
 That means that each person purchases insurance for their own benefit.
-Then, when a crash occurs, they must look to their own insurance company to recover their losses – even if they are the one responsible for causing the crash.
+Then, when a car accident occurs, they must look to their own insurance company to recover their losses – even if they are the one responsible for causing the crash.

 What does PIP insurance pay?